Jerome B. Gilmore

-Jerome Boneparte Gilmore (born 1827, Kentucky), was raised in Louisville, Kentucky, and worked in his brother's well-known Louisville Gun and Fish Tackle shop.
+Jerome Boneparte Gilmore (born c.
+1827, Kentucky), was raised in Louisville, Kentucky, and worked in his brother's well-known Louisville Gun and Fish Tackle shop.
 He arrived in Shreveport, Louisiana in 1849, working and living with gunsmith David Pobst (b.
 1821, Ohio).
 Gilmore went into the gunsmith business for himself in 1853, and was one of a handful in the country that were distributors of the famous Deringer pistols.
 Barrels of his derringers were sometimes hand-engraved "J. B. Gilmore, Shreveport, La.", while others were stamped.
 A very rare cased-set of dueling pistols marked "J. B. Gilmore" is known to exist.
 Today, all pistols with his markings are highly prized.